HelionDevPlatform/helion-rabbitmq-php/README.md

 # RabbitMQ PHP

+This version of the app uses a buildpack that is suitable for the HP Helion Development Platform v1.1.
+Please check the 1.0 branch if you are using v1.0.

 This is a simple PHP app that uses RabbitMQ.

 New users should check out the resources available at [HP Helion Docs](http://docs.hpcloud.com/helion/devplatform/workbook/messaging/php/).